 ERCI runs its classes on a lecture-tutorial system.
 The average teacher-student ratio for lectures and tutorials are as follows:

-Students undertaking the MBA International Business programme will be expected to complete 9 modules of academic study (including a 10,000 word Masters thesis), as part of the academic and professional requirements of this course.
+Students undertaking the MBA International Business (TEACH-OUT BY JAN 2024) programme will be expected to complete 9 modules of academic study (including a 10,000 word Masters thesis), as part of the academic and professional requirements of this course.

 This programme is available in full and part time modes, and will take 18 months to complete.
 Students will attend 3 semesters of academic study, and are expected to complete between 45 credits to 60 credits each semester.
 Full-time students will attend classes 5 days a week on weekdays, while part-time students will attend classes 3-4 times a week on weekdays.